MASQ-Project/Node/node/docs/HOT-Faucet.md

 1. Submit a request for Ropsten Ethereum from https://faucet.ropsten.be/
     1. Paste your SubstratumNode consuming wallet testnet address -- This is the address you noted when recording your mnemonic phrase words when generating your wallet.
-If you didn't record it you can scan SubstratumNode.log in the temporary directory.
+If you didn't record it you can scan SubstratumNode_rCURRENT.log in the temporary directory.

     1. Click the "Send me test Ether" button -- Note you are rate limited as to how frequently you can request test Ether.